cloudposse/charts/README.md

 2. `make init`
 3. `make helm:repo:add-remote`
 4. Just run `make` to generate all packages and corresponding repository indexes.

+## Our Best Practices:

+* Use OAuth2 everywhere possible (default to [Github](https://developer.github.com/v3/oauth/))
+* Use MFA (two factor) everywhere possible (default to [Duo](https://guide.duo.com (https://guide.duo.com/)))
+* Use Annotations everywhere possible
+    * IAM Roles
+    * Route53 DNS
+    * TLS
+* Use Ingress resources
+* Decompose Charts into Subcharts as much as possible
+* Re-use *official* charts where it makes the most sense
+* Bump Chart versions any time there is a material change
+* Use sane-defaults everywhere possible

 ## License